 We offer a variety of courses throughout the year...

 Alpha is a course exploring the big issues around faith and unpacking the basics of Christianity, addressing questions from Who is Jesus? and How can we have faith? to Why and how do I pray?
-Each session is based around three key things: enjoying some nice food, listening to an interesting talk, and engaging in good conversation.
+Each session is based around three key things: enjoying meeting new friends, listening to an interesting talk, and engaging in good conversation.

 Over 9 weeks, Alpha will give you the chance to share thoughts and ideas on the topic, and simply discuss it in a small group.
 There's no obligation to say anything and there's nothing you can't say (seriously).
 It's an opportunity to hear from others and contribute your own perspective in an honest, friendly and open environment.

-Christianity Explored is a course which explores the life, teaching and ministry of the man at the heart of the Christian faith – Jesus Christ.
+Christianity Explored is a course which explores the life, teaching and ministry of the person at the heart of the Christian faith – Jesus Christ.
 Over 7 weeks you will read a biographical account of Jesus’ life – the gospel of Mark, and have the opportunity explore who Jesus is, what is his mission and what it means to follow him.
-Each session involves some nice food, an exploration of a bible passage, a short talk, and group discussion.
+Each session involves an exploration of a bible passage, a short talk, and group discussion.

 Frequently Asked Questions